Ga8ilan/25F-Project-Reel/README.md

-   - You can store your datasets in the `datasets` folder.
-You can also store your Jupyter Notebook in the `ml-src` folder.
-1. Once your team is happy with the model's performance, convert your Jupyter Notebook code for the ML model to a pure Python script.
-   - You can include the `training` and `testing` functionality as well as the `prediction` functionality.
-   - Develop and test this pure Python script first in the `ml-src` folder.
-   - You may or may not need to include data cleaning, though.
-1. Review the `api/backend/ml_models` module.
-In this folder,
-   - We've put a sample (read _fake_) ML model in the `model01.py` file.
-The `predict` function will be called by the Flask REST API to perform '_real-time_' prediction based on model parameter values that are stored in the database. **Important**: you would never want to hard code the model parameter weights directly in the prediction function.
-1. The prediction route for the REST API is in `api/backend/customers/customer_routes.py`.
-Basically, it accepts two URL parameters and passes them to the `prediction` function in the `ml_models` module.
-The `prediction` route/function packages up the value(s) it receives from the model's `predict` function and send its back to Streamlit as JSON.
-1. Back in streamlit, check out `app/src/pages/11_Prediction.py`.
+pages/11_Prediction.py`.
 Here, I create two numeric input fields.
 When the button is pressed, it makes a request to the REST API URL `/c/prediction/.../...` function and passes the values from the two inputs as URL parameters.
 It gets back the results from the route and displays them.
 Nothing fancy here. hello